What are some healthy foods for kids?

 If you buy certified organic produce you are a little better off because one of the rules is that the produce has to be grown far away from busy roads.

-They contain so much vitamin C and healthy phyto nutrients!
+They contain so much vitamin C and healthy micro nutrients!

-But so do all vegetables - and fruits too!
+But so do all vegetables and fruits too!
+Check this out...

 - make yummy stuff like blended bananas and frozen strawberries with a handful of something green!